babylonhealth/lit-fhir/README.md

 - `uscore`: Adds some useful stuff to the base for FHIR.
 You may very well want this dependency.
 Consider using `hl7` alone first -- check your business requirements.
 - `coreJava`/`hl7Java`/`usbaseJava`/`uscoreJave`: Like their scala counterparts, but with some builder methods to make handling construction less painful, and some enum aliases to make construction of them have fewer `$` signs.
 There are some additional serde utils available in `LitUtils`
 - `fhirpath`: A reasonably complete FHIR path interpreter
-- `protoshim`: In case you want to convert between domain models and proto and trust us enough to make reat more efficient in the future.
-Very little attention has been paid to it so far...
+- `protoshim`: In case you want to convert between domain models and proto.
+Fairly experimental
 - `macros`/`common`: It's extremely unlikely you'll want either of these in isolation.
 The macros module enables the the `with${FOO}`/`update${FOO}`/`with${FOO}IfExists` syntax for scala 2 dependencies (and transitively Java, which for the time being depenends on this because the functionality isn't AFAIK replicable in scala 3).
 The common module is a very small number of utility functions shared between the generator and the generated code, and arguably shoudldn't exist.
 - `generator`: For when you have json representing your own profile definitions, and want to generate a class model along the same lines as the pre-rolled modules here.
 Not yet published, but should be available Jan 2022.